Frequently Asked Questions

 Cannabis products are sensitive to heat and light.
 They should be stored upright in their original container out of direct sunlight, in a cool place.
 They should be stored at room temperature in a safe location where children or unauthorized adults cannot access them.

-Our expiration date is listed as one year from manufacturing, and is listed on the back of your bottle.
-The expiration is based on our initial stability data and existing data from the pharmaceutical and cannabis industries, as it relates to oil based botanical cannabinoid medications.
-This date is only valid when the medication is stored as listed above.
+Our expiration date is listed as one year from manufacturing, and is listed on the production label of each medication bottle.
+The expiration date is based on our initial stability data and existing data from the pharmaceutical and cannabis industries, as it relates to oil-based botanical cannabinoid medications.
+This data is only valid when the medication is stored properly.

-The label (or copy of label) on the medication bottle serves as your cannabis card.
+The label (or copy of label) on the medication bottle serves as proof that you are a patient in the program.
 The patient and registered caregivers or guardians will have their name on the label, and that makes it legal for those individuals to carry the medication on them.
 Only the patient can use the medication.

 Medical insurance companies operate under multiple federal guidelines and receive much of their money from federal programs like Medicare and Medicaid.
 Since medical cannabis is currently only legal in the state but classified as a federally illegal substance, medical insurance typically will not will cover it.
 Some Workman’s Comp insurers in the state are starting to cover Medical Cannabis, however.

 At this time, we accept cash and debit cards (with pin) for payments.